iAvoe/Az900-Module-1-2-Review/README.md

 #### What is high availability in a public cloud environment dependent on?
 - The service-level agreement (SLA) that you choose

+#### In a region pair, a region is paired with another region in the same
+- Geography

 #### What is the physical infrastructure that a region pair resides in?
 - Geographies